linux

 If no interfaces are left running, dhcpcd exits.

-IPv4LL is started when the first reboot timeout is reached.
+IPv4LL is started after the first reboot timeout .

 Wait for an address to be assigned before forking to the background.
 4 IPv4, 6 IPv6 address to be assigned.